coffeeslammer/workitLandingPage/README.md

 # Frontend Mentor - Workit landing page solution

+# UPDATE

+I have completely re-did my css.
+I also got rid of my buttons and made them anchor tags instead.
+Also added them to the social media icons as well.
+I added ::before and ::after which cleaned up my radius on the bottoms.
+Used the ::before for the numbers.
+Got rid of all the grid areas and mostly relied on padding and margins.

 ## My process

 I tried my best to follow html semantics.
 I am not sure if I should have used article instead of section.